rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    informs how hard it is to enforce alignment through governance).
 3. AIs capable of directly causing existential catastrophe (with at least small probability) have to be quite intelligent and capable.
-There are other threat models worth considering, but we won't talk about them much here.
+There are other [threat models][threatmodel] worth considering, but we won't talk about them much here.

 I won't make a case for why these are good assumptions here (because I'd guess most readers at least roughly already buy them). _(TODO: maybe make arguments